-Arts industry professionals are joined by moderator Martin Dominguez Ball to discuss trends and topics.
+Arts industry professionals are joined by moderator Martin Dominguez Ball to explore trends and opportunities in the Arts sector.
 The audience is given the opportunity to ask questions.
 Consideration is given to those just starting out in various arts industries and are looking for direction for pursuing careers.
-Past topics included Orange County’s film industry, public art and building online audiences.
+Past topics included Hudson Valley’s Film industry, Public Art, Set Design & Scenic arts and Building Online Audiences.
 Occurs the first Friday of the month.
 Click here to view clips from previous programs.

 Orange County artists of all disciplines open the doors to their studios and share their inspirations and their works.
 Artists will occasionally give demonstrations of their craft for the audience.
 Artists will take questions from the audience during the visit and after the presentation.
-Past artists include musicians Margie Derosso & Dave Lang; sculptor Leslie Fandrich, photographer and multimedia artist Vernon Byron; glass and multimedia artist Mollie McKinley, painter Mary Altobelli; collage artist Jonathan Talbot, sculptor Vivien Collens and photographer Claire Gilliam.
 Occurs third Thursday of the month.
 Studio Visits are presented by Orange County Arts Council in partnership with Newburgh Free Library.

-Every Friday from 1:00-5:00 pm, Orange County Arts Council opens its office to consult with its members.
-Staff will discuss and advise members on such topics as marketing, social media, resume building, presenting works, employment opportunities, event management and more.
+Every Friday from 1:00-5:00 pm, Orange County Arts Council offers free one-on-one consultations with members.
+Staff will discuss and advise members on such topics as marketing, social media, resume building, presenting works, employment opportunities, exhibition planning, event management and more.
 Available by appointment only; consulting sessions are for one half-hour.
 Book your 1:1 Consultation by clicking here.

 Student Arts Showcase

 This program offers students in Grades K-12 throughout Orange County to present their artwork in Crystal Run Mall in Middletown, NY.
 Students’ K-8 artwork is shown in a video slideshow presentation, while high school students’ work is exhibited on panels and participates in a people’s choice competition.
 Additionally, there is a high school musical preview.
 Young actors present highlights of musicals staged at their schools.
-This program attracts over 3500 spectators each year and every school district is represented.
-Occurs the last Saturday of February.
+This program attracts over 1500 spectators each year and every school district is represented.

 Hudson Valley Creative Impact

-This event facilitates discussion between cultural organizations, commissions, societies, organizations, committees and creative entrepreneurs advocating for the arts in their communities.
-Speakers from such organizations as MASS MoCA, New York Foundation for the Arts, and Storm King offer attendees insights on trends, state of the artistic and cultural industries, inspirational sources and more.
+This annual event facilitates discussion between cultural organizations, commissions, societies, organizations, committees and creative entrepreneurs advocating for the arts in their communities.
+Speakers from such organizations as MASS MoCA, New York Foundation for the Arts, and Storm King Art Center offer attendees insights on trends, state of the artistic and cultural industries, inspirational sources and more.
 It attracts over 300+ from both sides of the Hudson and is an important opportunity for those in the creative professions to network with both individuals and organizations.